 You have to live in the home for the entire duration of your lease term so having an environment which you are happy with is very important.
 This means that you might want to do some home improvement renovations to the home so that it looks and feels the way you want.

-Now you have to absolutely make sure that your landlord is ok with you making these renovations to the property unit otherwise you might find yourself in deep water.
-Let’s say for example that you want to paint your bedroom walls a different color to what is currently in the bedroom or you want to change some of the light fittings so that you can get some better lighting in the home.
+Now you have to absolutely make sure that your landlord is okay with you making these renovations to the property unit otherwise you might find yourself in deep water.
+Let’s say for example that you want to paint your bedroom walls a different color to what is currently in the bedroom or you want to change some of the light fixtures so that you can get some better lighting in the home.

 You must absolutely make sure before signing a lease that it is written that you have permission from the landlord to make these changes to the property unit and you have both agreed on and signed off in the lease on the terms and conditions of these new changes.
-If you fail to inform your landlord of these changes that you want to make and it is not clearly written in your lease agreement and you go ahead and make these changes anyway.
-This may be considered by your landlord as damages to the property and you will be held liable to pay for your landlord to reverse all the changes that you made.
+If you fail to inform your landlord of these changes that you want to make and it is not clearly written in your lease agreement and you go ahead and make these changes anyway, this may be considered by your landlord as damages to the property and you will be held liable to pay for your landlord to reverse all the changes that you made.
 This could be quite an expense to you and you don’t want this to happen.
 You may even find yourself being served an eviction notice because of the changes that you made to the unit, which is now considered damages to the property.